 What is a Water Conditioner?

 Water softeners make use of a process called ion exchange.
 Inside a water softener, there is a layer of media called resin, which is made up of tiny plastic beads.
 What does the salt in a water softener do?
-Calcium and magnesium ions, which make water hard, are exchanged for sodium or potassium ions attached to the beads as the water passes through the resin.
+Calcium and magnesium ions, which make water hard, are exchanged for sodium or potassium ions (from the salt) attached to the beads as the water passes through the resin.
 When the resin is full of calcium and magnesium ions, the system regenerates by going through a backwash cycle during which the resin is rinsed with a brine solution, which replenishes the sodium or potassium.
 The salt in your water softener creates the brine wash, enabling the ion exchange which truly softens your water.

 Removing the calcium and magnesium ions prevents scale from forming on your water heater, pipes, appliances and fixtures.
 A water softener virtually eliminates water spots on dishes, glasses, shower doors and other surfaces that water touches.
 Hard water prevents soap from lathering by causing it to form a curd instead of suds.
 You can reduce your soap usage by at least 50% with a water softener.
 Clothes washed with soft water stay brighter and last longer than if washed with hard water because soap curd gets stuck between fibers.
 Soft water can also improve the condition of your hair and skin.